How to set up and configure the Linkbreakers MCP server

 Yes, the MCP server at https://mcp.linkbreakers.com is provided free to all Linkbreakers users.
 Standard API rate limits apply based on your workspace plan.

-What happens if my token is compromised?
+What if my account is compromised?

 • Better audit trails (know who made which changes)